nevanscott/nevanscott.github.io/_posts/movies/2013-09-18-devoluciones.md

 ---
 layout: post
 title: No se Aceptan Devoluciones
+teaser: |
+  This is a story we know: two young people afraid of commitment are forced together and find love.

+  But <cite>Instructions</cite> has something else up its sleeve.
 ---

 This evening I had a craving for a Nathan's corn dog, and made haste to the nearest one I could find, located in downtown Brooklyn.
 I am still relatively new to the area, and found out upon arrival that the location had closed since the last time Google had gone by to take a picture.